SUSE/machinery/man/machinery-inspect.1.md

   * `-r USER`, `--remote-user=USER` (optional):
     Defines the user which is used to access the inspected system via SSH.
-    This user needs to be allowed to run certain commands using sudo.
+    This user needs to be allowed to run certain commands using sudo (see PREREQUISITES for more information).
-    See /usr/share/doc/packages/machinery/sudoers.machinery for more information.
     To change the default-user use `machinery config remote-user USER`

   * `-x`, `--extract-files` (optional):